scanback/docs/aid.md

 take logarithm of z to get logit
 </p>

 The steps with z are in practice unnecessary.
 It is better to create two colums.
 The first with y, the second with logit(z)=ln(y/(1-y)).
-The shown z folds this into one column, but what's the point.
+The shown z folds this into one column, but what's the point?
 Columns are cheap.